Skip to main content

 (Yes, it’s possible to manually update plugins, but nobody’s gonna do that.
 Certainly not the agencies and freelancers who oversee dozens or hundreds of sites on WP Engine.)

-This is bombing civilians.
+This is setting fire to the commons.
 This is putting innocent bystanders in harm’s way.
 This is firing the Death Star.

-What Matt’s done is unforgivable, no matter how right he might have been at the beginning.
+What Matt’s done is unforgivable, no matter how good of a point he might have had at the beginning.
 To unleash harm on actual users of WordPress, indiscriminantly, solely over where they choose to host their sites, is an unconscionable, terroristic abuse of power.

 It no longer matters what this was all about at that point, or whether you were originally right or not.
 You are irreversibly the bad guy now.